Staff & Board

 As Operations Manager, Dan manages member dues invoicing, oversees technology vendors, works to ensure database integrity and coordination, supports the Executive Director and Finance Committee with financial tracking/reporting and budget development, manages HR and provides staff support for the HDC Charity Federation and several Affinity Groups.
 Prior to joining HDC, Dan developed an Environmental Health & Safety Management System at a local computer refurbisher and recycler, and previously was executive director at northwest environmental nonprofits.
 Dan earned a Master of Public Administration degree from the UW’s Evans School of Public Policy & Governance in 2006.
 Contact

-As Homeownership Policy Coordinator, Bambi stewards HDC’s approach to addressing disparities in access to, and retention of, homeownership by broadening HDC’s participation in the Black Homeownership Initiative (BHI).
-Bambi helps coordinate and implement a coherent strategy around a collective policy agenda that will elevate the policy framework needed to deliver and sustain homeownership opportunities in the Puget Sound Region.
+As Homeownership Policy Manager, Bambi stewards HDC’s approach to addressing disparities in access to, and retention of, affordable homeownership opportunities.
+HDC is the lead partner in the policy work of the Black Home Initiative (BHI) Network and Bambi convenes the BHI Network Policy Group to co-create a Homeownership Policy Framework that will deliver and sustain equitable affordable homeownership opportunities.
 Bambi brings her strengths as a communicator, relationship builder, facilitator, collaborator, and project manager to the role.
 Her range of experience in research, design, and community building, and her lived experience as a BIPOC woman, position her as a strong advocate for change.
 Bambi holds a B.A. in Psychology from Reed College, a B.A.A. in Interior Design from Bellevue College, and is pursuing a Master’s in Public Administration from Seattle University.
+Contact

 Patience Malaba, Executive Director